BrentDoyle4/Personal-Portfolio-Website/README.txt

-This is for personal practice in creating a Personal Porfolio Website.
+A website for my portfolio.
+I created this to practice my skills in HTML and CSS.